tock/tock/doc/reference/trd104-syscalls.md

 Note that these requirements are typically on capsule code, and are not enforced by the core kernel.
-Because capsules may have bugs or not be fully trust, userspace SHOULD NOT rely on the fact that drivers follow these rules as described, especially if the capsule code is not independently checked and tested.
+Because capsules may have bugs or not be fully trusted, userspace SHOULD NOT rely on the fact that drivers follow these rules as described, especially if the capsule code is not independently checked and tested.
 Instead, userspace SHOULD employ additional checks to ensure that drivers behave as specified, and implement proper error handling as needed.